That-Cool-Coder/is-it-rick/README.md

 ###### `URL`

 This structure holds a URL and some functions that get info from it.
-It's mainly to make comparing URLs easier.
+It's mainly to make comparing URLs and checking equivalence easier.

 Attriubutes:
 - `url` (string) - the actual URL that this object points to.